danielbeach/BoggleyWollah/README.md

-# BoggleyWollah
+## BoggleyWollah
-Rust based Python tooling to check the health of your Lake House (Delta Lake)
+A Python package to help understand the health of your `LakeHouse`.